 • Introduce your children to the practice of delayed gratification and encourage them to work for things they want and aspire for.
 Explain that making plans and getting them down on paper gives us a road map to achieve goals.

-So, say you are out shopping and your child is nudging you to buy certain thing/s, don’t give in to his/her demand outright; ask your child to assess if it is a ‘need’ or a ‘want’ and explain to your child in
+wait.
+So, say you are out shopping and your child is nudging you to buy certain thing/s, don’t give in to his/her demand outright; ask your child to assess if it is a ‘need’ or a ‘want’ and explain to your

 For your high school children, setting financial goals into short-term, medium-term, and long-term will help them understand how to prioritise.
 Buying a gadget, cycle, expensive clothes, shoes, etc–the shorter goals –– encourage